juanscr/arch_dotfiles/README.md

 a fully working desktop experience.
-Although many of the information here can be found in the Arch Wiki, I know first hand it is difficult to take in all the information that the wiki presents at once; as such, the information presented here is a quick summary of what I usually need to run on a freh installation of Arch.
+Although many of the information here can be found in the Arch Wiki, I know first hand it is difficult to take in all the information that the wiki presents at once; as such, the information presented here is a quick summary of what I usually need to run on a fresh installation of Arch.

 ### Table of Contents
 - [Packages I use in my desktop](#installation-guide)